 Fast forward to now.
 Digital photography has advanced to the point that we take pictures all day long.
 The results are immediately available and we can see if the picture is good, or not.
 But here’s a question: Do you apply a critical eye to your photos?
 Are you taking the best photo that you could?

-Two years ago I signed up for Ricky Tims’ 52-Week Photo Challenge Class.
+Three years ago I signed up for Ricky Tims’ 52-Week Photo Challenge Class.
 I had no idea how much I didn’t know!
 The dials and buttons on the camera are no longer a mystery.
 I’ve quit relying on autofocus!

 I’ve learned to pay more attention to the image before I actually take the photo.
 What needs to be in the photo, and what does not?
 Every photo gives you the chance to play with light, color, and scale — and the relationships between them.
 Happily, the same rules of design apply to quilting!